-The Company's forward contracts are classified within Level 2 of the valuation hierarchy in accordance with FASB Accounting Standards Codification (ASC) 825, as presented below as of September 30, 2016:
+The Company's forward contracts are classified within Level 2 of the valuation hierarchy in accordance with FASB Accounting Standards Codification (ASC) 825, as presented below as of September 30, 2017:

 (In thousands) Level 1 Level 2 Level 3 Total

 Liabilities:

-Forward contracts (\$ - (258) (258)
+Forward contracts \$ (29) (29)

 Valuation was based on third party evidence of similarly priced derivative instruments.
+There are no master netting arrangements with financial parties.